JoaquinFernandez19/study-clock/README.md

-# Clock project with react for studying time managment
+# Clock for studying time managment

-Work in progress
+## React.js !

+Mobile, responsive and whatever you want